dovskyy/hotelbooking-app/README.md

-Certainly, here's a README.md file for your Spring Boot project named HotelBooking, which is designed for managing hotel reservations:

 # HotelBooking - Hotel Reservation Management App

 HotelBooking is a Spring Boot application that allows you to manage hotel reservations.
 This project serves as a demonstration of various Spring Boot concepts, including controllers, repositories, and models.